 The Auckland, Campbell, and Antipodes Island groups are all volcanic in origin.
 Auckland and Campbell Islands are based on old shield volcanoes, with granite, greywacke, and schist basement rock exposed in many areas.
 The Bounty Islands are entirely composed of granite basement rocks.
 Macquarie Island is geologically distinct and lies on the Indo-Australian and Pacific Plate boundary.

-Most of the island’s are either rocky with lichens or covered in a Chionochloa antartica and Poa foliosa tussock grass tundra interspersed with cushion plants and large, colourful herbaceous plants (Pleurophyllum spp., Stilocarpa polaris, Anistoma spp.) that have evolved into giant forms.
+Most of the islands are either rocky with lichens or covered in a Chionochloa antartica and Poa foliosa tussock grass tundra interspersed with cushion plants and large, colorful herbaceous plants (Pleurophyllum spp., Stilocarpa polaris, Anistoma spp.) that have evolved into giant forms.
 The Auckland Islands and Campbell Island have some of the world's southernmost pockets of forests supporting southern rata (Metrosideros umbellata), Dracophyllum, Coprosma, and Myrsine species.
 The tree fern, Cyathea smithii, and orchid, Corybas dienemus, are living further south than any other in their taxa.
-The native flora is 260 species with 35% found nowhere else, and many restricted to single island groups.
+The native flora has 260 species, with 35% found nowhere else, and many are restricted to single island groups.

-The islands have 80 landbirds with several endemics, including three parakeets (one extinct).
-The endemic Antipodes Island parakeet is one of the only five ground-dwelling parrots in the world, and would occasional prey upon other birds, an unusual trait for parrots.
-Marine birds are abundant with 55 species recorded and several, such as the Bounty Island shag, restricted to the ecoregion.
+The islands have 80 land birds with several endemics, including three parakeets (one extinct).
+The endemic Antipodes Island parakeet is one of the only five ground-dwelling parrots in the world and would occasionally prey upon other birds, an unusual trait for parrots.
+Marine birds are abundant, with 55 species recorded and several, such as the Bounty Island shag, restricted to the ecoregion.

 The ecoregion is also an important breeding site for marine mammals.
 Five species of pinnipeds breed on the islands, including the world's rarest, the New Zealand or Hookers sea lion.
-One of the main worldwide populations of southern elephant seal, as well as fur seals, leopard seals, crabeater seal, and Weddell seal are also found here.
+One of the main worldwide populations of southern elephant seals, as well as fur seals, leopard seals, crabeater seals, and Weddell seals, is also found here.
 There are no native land mammals or herpetofauna, though the invertebrate fauna shows a high level of endemism of butterflies (>50% endemic), moths, and beetles (many flightless), as well as large wetas (ground crickets).